 SB 5335's economic analysis names health care administration as the greatest source of waste and inefficiency in the existing system.
-For example, the administrative costs for private insurers account for roughly 17 percent of operating expenditures, compared to only two percent under Medicare fee-for-service (FFS).64 While it is true that Medicare maintains much lower administrative costs compared to private health carriers, it is important to note the distinction that private health carriers often maintain administrative functions not provided by Medicare FFS.
-For example, Medicaid Managed Care Organizations (MCOs) can provide case management and care coordination for enrollees.
+For example, the administrative costs for private insurers account for roughly 17 percent of operating expenditures, compared to only two percent under Medicare FFS.64 While it is true that Medicare maintains much lower administrative costs compared to private health carriers, it is important to note the distinction that private health carriers often maintain administrative functions not provided by Medicare FFS.
+For example, Medicaid MCOs can provide case management and care coordination for enrollees.